Stuart Etherington

-He is now the Chair of the Oversight Trust, Chair of NatCen and Chair of the Advisory Board of the Centre for Charity Effectiveness.
+He is now the Chair of the Oversight Trust, Chair of the National Centre for Social Research (NatCen) and Chair of the Advisory Board of the Centre for Charity Effectiveness.
 He is also the Honorary Visiting Professor at the Business School in the Centre for Charity Effectiveness.

 He has more recently become Freeman of the City of London and Liveryman of the Worshipful Company of Glaziers and Painters of Glass in 2021.

 Early life and education

 Etherington was born on 26 February 1955 in Epsom, Surrey, England and brought up in Mickleham, Surrey.
 He was educated at Sondes Place School, an all boys secondary modern in Dorking, Surrey.

 Etherington has a number of university degrees.
 He studied politics at Brunel University and graduated with a Bachelor of Science (BSc) degree in 1977.
 He has a Master of Arts (MA) degree in social service planning from the University of Essex, and a MA degree in international relations and diplomacy from the School of Oriental and African Studies, University of London.
 He also has a Master of Business Administration (MBA) degree from the London Business School, University of London.

 He has been awarded honorary doctorates from both Greenwich and Brunel University.

 He is currently studying Classics, Philosophy and History of Art with City Lit and the Open University.